-The accountants will become more trusted and business partners to senior management and also a more holistic business advisor to its clients.
+The accountants will become more trusted and business partners to senior management and also more holistic business advisor to its clients.
 They will manage and oversee the automation process to ensure that the information is processed accurately.

 11. Jim Pendergast, Senior Vice President of altLINE Sobanco

 The prediction that automation is coming to accounting isn’t wrong.
 It’s just a misleading half-truth.
 After an accountant develops beyond entry-level clerical duties, the judgments they make every day require human experience and judgment.
 Some people say that machine learning will replicate this, and to an extent, that’s true.

 Data science linked with machine learning is fascinating.
 It’s fantastic, but it needs a qualified teacher to process repetitive yet varying data, let alone balance hundreds of unquantifiable financial variables.